rotate your phone

 System Engineer: C2K Engineering Consultant Co., Ltd.

-Location: Ratchadaphisek, Chankasem, Chatuchak, Bangkok, Thailand.
+Location: Ratchadaphisek, Chankasem, Chatuchak, Bangkok, Thailand

 Client: Asai Development Co., Ltd.

-Area: 2,900 sq. m.
+Area: 2,900 sq.m.
 (Unbuilt Project)

 201 AVENUE

-converted into a small bedroom if desired.
-The sixth floor is designated as a roof garden with views of the sky and city, and includes a laundry room.
+complete with a walk-in closet that can be converted into a small bedroom.
+The sixth floor is dedicated to a roof garden with city views and includes a laundry room.

-Architect: Narucha Kuwattanapasiri, Kunatip Thonglueang
+Architects: Narucha Kuwattanapasiri, Kunatip Thonglueang

 Interior Architect: Tor Design Studio Co., Ltd.

-Landscape Architect: Narucha Kuwattanapasiri, Kunatip Thonglueang
+Landscape Architects: Narucha Kuwattanapasiri, Kunatip Thonglueang

 Lighting Architect: –